Awards & Recognitions

 At the the Society of Professional Journalists Hawaii Chapter’s 2016 Excellence in Journalism Awards, I was awarded Best Reporting Using Social Media for my story on Disney pulling a Moana costume after people were angered over it using "brownface."

-The Punahou Bulletin, the alumni magazine for my high school in Honolulu, wrote a feature about my career as a digital journalist.
+Flux Hawaii, a magazine focused on island style, interviewed me for a feature on my career titled “In The Zone: A journalist gives insight into breaking national news nightly from a sunny outpost in Hawai‘i.”
+The Punahou Bulletin, the alumni magazine for my high school in Honolulu, wrote a profile about my career as a digital journalist.